hackingScienceBridgeAcademy/bridge-academy/docs/draw_a_picture_project.md

 If this is the first project you have attempted, you should come back to this after you've had your go at some other projects first.**

-As you might have seen in the example solution we linked to at the top of this document, we added an extra feature where the smiley-face would *blink* if you pressed the middle joystick button.
+In the example solution at the top of the document, you might've noticed that the smiley-face would *blink* if you hold in the middle joystick button.

-Although it's pretty difficult, you can try adding this feature yourself to your project.
+Although it's fairly difficult, you can try adding this feature to your project.
 We'll give you the ingredients you'll need in order to make this happen, but the rest is for you to figure out.